 Who should apply?

 The typical structure of a Biodesign Australia team includes passionate individuals with a clinical, engineering, business and/or research background.
+Perth Biodesign for Digital Health also accepts and encourages applications from people with design/coding/IT skills.
 Further we are seeking optimal diversity in teams and cohorts and welcome different age groups, experience levels, gender, and ethnicity.
 Our participants range from senior students to experienced professionals, however we encourage anyone with a strong passion for medtech and healthcare innovation to make an enquiry.

 What is the expected time committment?

-The 2019 course will run from mid-May until mid-November with class sessions running each Wednesday evening (5.00pm-7.30pm).
+The 2020 course will run from mid-October 2020 until May 2021 with class sessions running each Wednesday evening (5.30pm-8.00pm).
 Outside of class, participants will need to commit extra time to work on deliverables and attend team meetings.
 On average, participants spend 8 hours per week on course commitments (including the weekly session).

 Dr Matthew Oldakowski